[Ord. No. 680 §1, 5-4-1954; CC 1976 §2-14; Ord. No. 2808 §1, 9-6-2011; Ord. No. 2845 §1, 10-16-2012; Ord. No. 3000 § 1, 3-21-2017]

 All expenses incurred and related to the commission or committee shall be covered by the City and purchasing officer as for other City expenses.

-No Ordinance shall be passed except by bill and no bill shall become an ordinance unless on its final passage a majority of the members elected to the Board of Aldermen shall vote for it and the ayes and nays be entered on the journal.
+No ordinance shall be passed except by bill and no bill shall become an ordinance unless on its final passage a majority of the members elected to the Board of Aldermen shall vote for it and the ayes and nays be entered on the journal.
 Every prospective ordinance shall be introduced to the Board of Aldermen in writing and shall be read by title or in full two (2) times prior to passage and both readings may occur at a single meeting of the Board of Aldermen.
-If the proposed ordinance is read by title only a copy of the proposed ordinance shall be made available for public inspection prior to the date that the Bill is under consideration by the Board of Aldermen.
+No bill may be read by title or in full until it has been sponsored by individual Alderman or by the entire Board of Aldermen.
+Sponsorship may be announced when a meeting agenda is approved in a regular or special meeting of the Board of Aldermen.
+If the proposed ordinance is read by title only a copy of the proposed ordinance shall be made available for public inspection prior to the date that the bill is under consideration by the Board of Aldermen.
 No bill shall become an ordinance until it shall have been signed by the Mayor or person exercising the duties of the Mayor's office or shall have been passed over the Mayor's veto as provided herein.

 [Rev. Ords.
 1910 §165; CC 1976 §2-27; Ord.
 No. 1405 §2, 7-17-1984]